Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

 \subsection{Spectrum-Based Fault Localization}

-We do not create a new SBFL technique, but combine existing tools to produce a state-of-the-art implementation.
+\looseness-1 We do not create a new SBFL technique, but combine existing tools to produce a state-of-the-art implementation.
 SBFL compares program spectra\,---\,measurements of the runtime behavior of a program, such as code covered by tests~\cite{Harrold2000}\,---\,of passing and failing developer-written tests to rank program elements, such as statements.
-SBFL calculates suspiciousness scores using a ranking strategy that considers four values collected from the spectrum: number of failing tests that do~($e_f$) and do not~($n_f$) execute the element, and number of passing tests that do~($e_p$) and do not~($n_p$) execute the element.
+SBFL calculates suspiciousness scores using a ranking strategy that considers four values collected from the spectrum: the number of failing tests that do~($e_f$) and do not~($n_f$) execute the element, and the number of passing tests that do~($e_p$) and do not~($n_p$) execute the element.
 While there are multiple ranking strategies, including Ochiai~\cite{Abreu07}, DStar~\cite{Wong13}, and Tarantula~\cite{Jones05}, empirical studies~\cite{Xuan14icsme, Zou19} have found that Ochiai is more effective for object-oriented programs.
 Most SBFL-based APR tools use Ochiai, and so does our study.

 There exist multiple frameworks that APR tools use to compute code coverage, including JaCoCo~\cite{Hoffmann09}, GZoltar~\cite{Campos12}, and Cobertura~\cite{Christou15}.
 Our study uses GZoltar because most APR tools use it, and a recent study comparing 14~APR tools used multiple GZoltar versions, showing that the latest-at-the-time version (v1.6.0) significantly improved FL results and repair performance~\cite{Liu19}.
-We use the latest version~(v1.7.2) of GZoltar.
+We use the latest version~(v1.7.2) of GZoltar available at the time of running our experiments.
 GZoltar's inputs are the source code and test suite and its outputs are each statement's $e_f$, $n_f$, $e_p$, and $n_p$.
-We use the the Ochiai ranking formula to compute suspiciousness scores: $\mathit{score} = \frac{e_f}{\sqrt{(e_f + n_f)(e_f + e_p)}}$.
+We use the Ochiai ranking formula to compute suspiciousness scores: $\mathit{score} = \frac{e_f}{\sqrt{(e_f + n_f)(e_f + e_p)}}$.

 To validate our SBFL implementation, we compare it to previously reported results~\cite{Liu19} on Defects4J (v1.2.0) for SBFL implemented using Ochiai and older versions of Gzoltar.
-Figure~\ref{fig:sbfl_flresults} shows our SBFL implementation localizes 23 more defects than the best prior version.
+Figure~\ref{fig:sbfl_flresults} shows our SBFL implementation localizes 13 more defects than the best prior version.

 In the remainder of this paper, when we refer to our SBFL, we are referring to this particular implementation.